Welcome To Our Blog

 Vocational education focuses on practice in technical education

 The motive of providing education is to build a future not just for the individual but the nation too.
-With the increase in the demand in tech jobs, engineering education and the other technical education sees an upsurge in the enrolment process.
-The post-pandemic scenario in 2021 has created a demand for technologies like DevOps, big data, cloud computing.
+With the increase in the demand for tech jobs, engineering education and other technical education see an upsurge in the enrolment process.
+The post-pandemic scenario in 2021 has created a demand for technologies like DevOps, big data, and cloud computing.
 All of these courses require theoretical and practical training.
-But, graduates leave primary schools with a minimum of knowledge in technology – being practically technically illiterate.
+However, graduates leave primary schools with a minimum of knowledge in technology – being practically technically illiterate.
 This threatens the stability of society in terms of sustainable development and leads to the understanding of the link between theoretical subjects and technical products.
 That’s why companies begin to lack qualified specialists for their technical job roles.

 The importance of technical education and implementing vocational learning was realized when the World saw the daunting pandemic of its time.
 The government of India announced the National Education Policy 2020 first education policy of the 21st century.
 After all, if education does not provide the vocational learning that is required then what is it there for?